avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week07/04-Hashmap.md

 Contents: ...
 ```

 HashMaps are useful when we know the key to use for our search.
 Keys are always unique, and it is not possible to store more than one object together with one key alone.
-The object which we store can still be a *list* or another HashMap, of course!
+The object which we store can still be a *list* or another `HashMap`, of course!

 ### 4.2 Library

 The problem with the book collection above is that we must remember the correct book name when we search for it, character by character.
 Java built-in `String` class provides us the tools for this.
-The toLowerCase() method turns a string's characters to lower case, and the trim() method deletes the white spaces at the beginning and at the end of the string.
+The `toLowerCase()` method turns a string's characters to lower case, and the `trim()` method deletes the white spaces at the beginning and at the end of the string.
 Computer users tend to write white spaces at the beginning or end of a text, involuntarily.

 ```java
 String text = "Pride and Prejudice ";